mkver

 }

-mkver is a pretty simple, no-dependencies, three-step, one-trick pony:
+mkver is a simple, dependency-free, three-step tool:

-1. mkver first looks for a package.json in ., then .., then ../.., etc, and extracts the version value.
+1. mkver recursively searches for a package.json starting from the current directory and extracts the version value.

 import { version, release } from "./Version"

-Remember to mkver version.js in your npm script (see the Installation’s “Step 2” above!)
+Remember to specify mkver version.js (or version.cjs) in your npm script (see Installation Step 2 above).

-release=$(node -e "console.log(require('./path/to/Version.js').release)")
+release=$(node -e "console.log(require('./path/to/version.js').release)")

 See CHANGELOG.md.